ncatlab/nlab-content/pages/6/7/9/0/976/content.md

 * [[Marius Dadarlat|Marius D?d?rlat]], Terry A. Loring, _Deformations of topological spaces predicted by E-theory_, in Algebraic methods in operator theory, pages 316-327.
 Birkh&#228;user 1994.

-For links with dynamical systems, see the early paper,
+For links with dynamical systems see the early paper

 *  [[H. M. Hastings]], _Shape theory and dynamical systems_ in M.G.Markely and
 W.Perizzo: The structure of attractors in dynamical systems, Lect.
 Notes in